spesmilo/electrum-protocol/docs/protocol-methods.rst

     If *verbose* is :const:`true`:

-       The result is a coin-specific dictionary -- whatever the coin daemon returns when asked for a verbose form of the raw transaction.
+       The result is a bitcoind-specific dictionary -- whatever bitcoind returns when asked for a verbose form of the raw transaction.

 **Example Results**